lanl/PYSEQM/docs/source/index.rst

 Welcome to PYSEQM Documentation
 ==================================

 PYSEQM(PYtorch-based Semi-Empirical Quantum Mechanics) is a Semi-Empirical Quantum Mechanics package implemented in PyTorch.
-It provides built-in interfaces for machine learning and efficient molecular dynamic engines with GPU supported.
+It provides built-in interfaces for machine learning and efficient molecular dynamic engines with GPU support.

-Several molecular dynamics algorithms are implemented for facilitating dynamic simulations, inlcuding orginal and Extended Lagrangian Born-Oppenheimer Molecular Dynamics, geometric optimization and several thermostats.
+Several molecular dynamics algorithms are implemented for facilitating dynamics simulations, inlcuding orginal and Extended Lagrangian Born-Oppenheimer Molecular Dynamics, geometry optimization and thermostats.